enoquelights/hassio_sms_gateway/README.md

 - Home Assistant OS

-- A compatible GSM modem or device
+- A compatible GSM modem or device.
+I used the SIM800C

 🛠️ Installation

 Copy grimsms folder to /addons directory
 Copy grim_sms to /config/custom_components
+Go to Devices and services and search for "Grim SMS Gateway" and install.

+The custom component will create the Entities
+- sensor.grim_sms_gateway_health
+- sensor.grim_sms_last_message
+- sensor.grim_sms_signal_strength

 ⚙️ Environment Variables
 - Variable	Description	Default